segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

 Create a new project using Android Studio.
 Go to `File -> New -> New project` and follow the setup wizard.

 ### 2. Add Internet Permission
-Since our app will to need to access the internet, we need to add the internet permission to our `AndroidManifest.xml` file.
+Since our app will need to access the internet, we need to add the internet permission to our `AndroidManifest.xml` file.
 We will do that by adding the following line:

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />